 One of the most valuable features of Markov chain theory in practice is that it has deep connections to linear algebra and matrix analysis.
-To numerically explore this connection, at least one assignment in the course will make use of Matlab, a widely used software package for linear algebra (among other things).
+To numerically explore this connection, at least one assignment in the course will make use of Matlab, a widely used software package for linear algebra (among other things); several other assignments will be easier for you if you have some facility with the software.
 Matlab is available on the all Stanford UNIX/Linux machines, and a short Matlab tutorial is available online.
 More details on accessing UNIX/Linux machines can be found here: